Your Cart

 Unusual:

-The Liberty Hotel is a historic building that has been converted into a hotel.
-The hotel is located in the Beacon Hill neighborhood and offers elegant rooms with high ceilings and original architectural details.
-The hotel has a fitness center, an indoor pool, and an on-site restaurant.
+Experience history at The Liberty Hotel, a beautifully converted historic building nestled in the Beacon Hill neighborhood.
+Elegant rooms with high ceilings and original architectural details are complemented by a fitness center, indoor pool, and on-site restaurant.